Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Introduction

-In contrast to the previous references, we develop a comprehensive battery modelling approach that takes into account a variety of physical phenomena and can be used in a MILP problem formulation that allows finding the globally optimal solution in a computationally efficient way.
-Based on the existing experimental literature, we propose lithium iron phosphate (LiFePO$_4$) battery model that include the realistic dependencies of efficiency, lifetime, and available capacity on its operation strategy and linearize them using the \emph{Special Order Sets 2}.
-We then provide the formulation of an optimization problem for the optimal choice of battery size and operation strategy for realistic case-studies, where the operation strategy can be adjusted for each battery lifetime period individually, i.e., optimization problem variables.
-Our findings suggest that there exist a number of trade-offs when deciding on a particular battery size and operation strategy, where the former might be significantly bigger than the minimum required capacity and the latter should be modified over the whole battery lifetime to provide economically optimal result.
-Particularly, to achieve optimal utilization of the LiFePO$_4$ battery, its capacity may exceed the minimum service requirement by at least 77.3\%, its average SoC needs to be altered by up to 20\%, while the duration of charging process is required to increase by up to 75\% during the battery lifetime.
-The associated economical effect of the proposed approach, compared to the state-of-the-art methodology, accounts for 12.1\% of reduction of battery investment and operating costs.
-Even though the proposed approach has been demonstrated for the LiFePO$_4$ battery, the methodology is applicable for other types of Li-ion family.
+The numerical study suggests that there exist a number of trade-offs when deciding on a particular battery size and operation strategy, where the former might be significantly bigger than the minimum required capacity, and the latter should be modified over the whole battery lifetime to provide economically optimal result.
+Particularly, to achieve optimal utilization of the LiFePO$_4$ battery, its capacity may exceed the minimum service requirement by as much as 77.3\%, its average SoC needs to be altered by up to 20\%, while the duration of the charging process is required to increase by up to 75\% during the battery lifetime.
+Compared to the state-of-the-art methodology, the associated economic effect of the proposed approach accounts for a 12.1\% of reduction of battery investment and operating costs.
+Even though the proposed approach has been demonstrated for the LiFePO$_4$ battery, the methodology is applicable to other types of Li-ion family of technologies.

-To summarize, the main contributions of the present manuscript are the following: \begin{enumerate} \item A MILP compatible battery model that is based on the experimental results on Li-ion technology and accounts for realistic operation-aware efficiency and degradation, including capacity fade and internal resistance growth. \item We illustrate that the LiFePO$_4$ battery operation strategy requires significant life-long modifications to achieve the optimal battery utilization. \item We validate our findings on real case-studies and demonstrate that there exist a number of trade-offs in LiFePO$_4$ battery operation, which impact the operation strategy. \end{enumerate}
+To summarize, the main contributions of the present manuscript are the following: \begin{enumerate} \item A MILP compatible Li-ion battery model, which is based on the experimental results and accounts for realistic operation-aware efficiency and degradation, including capacity fade and internal resistance growth. \item Optimal LiFePO$_4$ battery operation strategies obtained for real cases of peak-shaving that require significant life-long modifications to achieve the maximum value from the battery use. \item Identified trade-offs in the LiFePO$_4$ battery that vary over the lifetime and alternately affect the optimal battery operation strategy during different time periods.
+For instance, in the early battery lifetime, capacity fade from cycling is minimized at the cost of the increased degradation from idling, while, closer to the terminal year, increased losses (due to the internal resistance growth) are compensated at the cost of increased capacity fade from idling. \end{enumerate}